 - A licensed (!) on-site restaurant dishes out attractive meals.
 There’s a lot more to the menu than salads and you’ll spot several chocolate dessert options.
 Eating in your robe is encouraged.
 Can it get any better?

 Have you ever been to a nature spa?
 Would you be able to get into the experience with no loud talking or cell phones permitted?

 Liked this post?
-Please help me out and share it on Pinterest:
+Save it to Pinterest: